SGSMI.ORG

 ATTENDED SCHOOL: Yes ABLE TO READ: Yes ABLE TO WRITE: Yes

-The records on adoptions are at St Vincent's Home,
+The records on Saginaw adoptions were turned over to St Vincent's Home,

 They can be reached at: